ethanolivertroy/databricks-GRC-demo/README.md

 ### Prerequisites
 - Databricks workspace with Unity Catalog
-- Compute cluster or SQL Warehouse
+- Compute cluster or SQL Warehouse.
+For `risk_prediction.py`, use a Databricks ML runtime (or preinstall `mlflow`, `scikit-learn`, `shap`).

+### Configuration
+Default catalog/schema names and volume paths live in `code/utils/config.py`.
+Update that file if you want to run the demo under a different catalog or landing location.

 ### Deploy